OnesmasKaruki/alx-higher_level_programming/0x03-python-data_structures/README.md

-Retrive element from a list
+Replace specific element in list